-Please watch the Transforming Chaplaincy newsletter and website for more information as the networks get launched.
+Please watch the Transforming Chaplaincy newsletter and website for more information as the networks are launched.
 The link to sign up for the new research networks will be live on the Transforming Chaplaincy website at the end of June.

-Throughout the initial phase of Transforming Chaplaincy Wendy has been Co-Director of the project.
+Throughout the initial phase of Transforming Chaplaincy, Wendy has been co-director of the project.
 With Transforming Chaplaincy moving into a new phase, Wendy will transition from being a co-director of Transforming Chaplaincy to being a Senior Adviser.
 This will enable her to devote more of her time to the Chaplaincy Innovation Lab (CIL), based at Brandeis University and run by Wendy along with co-founder Trace Haythorn of ACPE.
 Founded in October of 2018 out of the success of the Transforming Chaplaincy Project, the Chaplaincy Innovation Lab brings chaplaincy leaders, theological educators, clinical educators, and social scientists into a research-based conversation about the state of chaplaincy and spiritual care in diverse contexts, including and beyond healthcare.
 It aims to improve how chaplains are trained, how they work with diverse individuals (including those with no religious or spiritual backgrounds), and how chaplaincy and spiritual care coheres as a professional field.
 The Lab produced a case statement on spiritual care in today’s world to help start a conversation on how to address spiritual needs most effectively.
 In addition to Wendy’s service as Co-Director of Transforming Chaplaincy, there is more continuity between the Lab and Transforming Chaplaincy, with TC Communications Director Michael Skaggs now serving as Executive Director of the Lab.
 George Fitchett is also a key member of the Advisory Committee.
 If you are not already on the Lab’s mailing list, consider joining here, attending a webinar, learning about spiritual care in areas outside of healthcare, and thinking about related educational initiatives in theological school contexts.

 We are deeply grateful for the past four years and for all we have learned from and with you along the way.
 We look forward to continuing to support one another and all of you as you teach, learn and do the work of spiritual care every day.